GitMurf/roam-javascript/README.md

 - Install Options
   - Copy the [raw code](https://raw.githubusercontent.com/GitMurf/roam-javascript/master/filter-searching.js) from the filter-searching.js file in this GitHub repository.
   - Paste the code into your Web Browser dev tools console window and execute. (see [Chrome Demo Install](https://github.com/GitMurf/roam-javascript/blob/master/README.md#manual-install-via-chrome-dev-tools-console--demo) below)
+    - For easy "re-use" each time you load a new Roam tab you can use Chrome "snippets" (see [Saving JS as Chrome Snippet](https://github.com/GitMurf/roam-javascript/blob/master/README.md#saving-as-code-snippet-in-chrome-for-easy-re-use) below)
   - OR use an extension like [User JavaScript and CSS](https://chrome.google.com/webstore/detail/user-javascript-and-css/nbhcbdghjpllgmfilhnhkllmkecfmpld) to paste into and auto load the code each time you open a Roam browser tab/window.
 - The code will stay active as long as you keep the current Roam browser tab open.
 - Press either filter button (top of page or linked references) and a search box will open up next to the linked references filter.